 To the south east of Weston-super-Mare two mixed-use, employment-led, socially, economically and environmentally sustainable new communities will be developed.
-A Supplementary Planning Document (SPD) including a Masterplanning Framework and delivery plan will provide the detailed guidance to support implementation.
-The Key Diagram Inset 2: Weston Villages sets out the indicative strategic development framework and provides the context for further, more detailed work.
+A Supplementary Planning Document (SPD) including a Masterplanning Framework and delivery plan provides the detailed guidance to support implementation.
+The Key Diagram Inset 2: Weston Villages sets out the indicative strategic development framework.